 Timeless in form and function, Oyster Perpetual watches embody the pioneering spirit of Rolex coupled with the best features from the original Oyster – movement precision as well as an elegant waterproof case crafted from Oystersteel.
 In 1927, Mercedes Gleitze was the first British woman to swim across the English Channel with the Oyster around her neck.
 With the addition of dials that come in vivid hues such as candy pink, yellow, orange, green and turquoise blue, this range is classic in style.
 For a more exquisite design, the Pearlmaster 39 in 18-karat everose gold holds a special place within the collection with its myriad diamonds adorning the entire surface of the piece.

 The Galactic 29 is both graceful and durable, which makes it ideal for everyday wear.
 With its 29-millimetre case, which comes in a number of variations, including steel and 18-karat rose gold, this range is on the petite side.
 The dials come in mother-of-pearl, black and blue, which add to its feminine elegance.
-At the same time, the Galactic 29 boasts plenty of high-performance features, including Breitling’s Calibre 72 SuperQuartz movement and water resistance of up to 100 metres for those seeking a bit more adventure.
+At the same time, the Galactic 29 boasts plenty of high-performance features, including Breitling’s Calibre 72 SuperQuartz movement and water resistance of up to 330 feet for those seeking a bit more adventure.

 Preserving the distinct identity of the original Tank watch created in 1917, the latest reinterpretations of this model come with a steel case and retain Cartier’s iconic blue sword-shaped hands, Roman numerals, white dial and blue cabochon-shaped spinel set into the crown.
 Choose from steel, leather and non-leather straps that come in three different sizes and an impressive selection of hues that cater to both the free-spirited and those after a more classic aesthetic.
 For a touch of luxe, indulge in a bezel set with 42 brilliant-cut diamonds.